Stephen Kramer Glickman

-Stephen Kramer Glickman (born March 17, 1979) is a Canadian-American comedian, actor, musician and podcast host based in Los Angeles, California.
-He is best known as for his role as Gustavo Rocque on the Nickelodeon sitcom Big Time Rush (2009–2013), and for co-hosting the podcast The Night Time Show.
+Stephen Kramer Glickman (born March 17, 1979) is a Canadian actor and comedian.
+He is best known for his role as Gustavo Rocque on the Nickelodeon sitcom Big Time Rush (2009–2013), and for co-hosting the podcast The Night Time Show.

-Early life
+Biography

-Stephen Kramer Glickman was born to a Jewish family of Russian extraction in London, Ontario, Canada, but was raised in Carlsbad, California where he grew up performing in live theatre and collecting Star Wars toys.
-He attended the American Academy of Dramatic Arts, and graduated from the American Musical and Dramatic Academy.
+Stephen Kramer Glickman was born to a Jewish family of Russian descent in London, Ontario, Canada.
+His family moved to Carlsbad, California where he became involved in doing community theatre.
+Growing up, Glickman experienced antisemitism to the point where he dropped out of the 8th grade, having been assaulted.
+He later attended the American Academy of Dramatic Arts, and graduated from the American Musical and Dramatic Academy.

-Career

-Kramer Glickman starred as record producer Gustavo Rocque on the Nickelodeon television series, Big Time Rush.
+Glickman starred as record producer Gustavo Rocque on the Nickelodeon television series, Big Time Rush.
 In 2007, he was cast as Shrek in Shrek the Musical, and played the part in the original Broadway workshops and readings, before Brian d'Arcy James was cast in 2008.
 He has also voiced Billy Bob in an animated web series named Trailer Trash produced by Stupid Factory Studios and Titmouse and distributed by Mondo Media and Lionsgate.
+In 2025, it was announced that Glickman would be reuniting with his original Big Time Rush castmates for a new concert tour titled the "In Real Life Worldwide Tour" as a supporting act.